TPasini/Synthetics/README.md

 `export PYTHONPATH=/path/to/Synthetics/synth_libs:$PYTHONPATH`

+You may also want to add the Synthetics directory to PATH.
 The code works through a simple command line which provides all the required information to produce the synthetic observations.
 An example command could be: